garethjwilliams/born-in-a-barn/README.md

 ## Licence ##

-The text is release under the [CC BY-SA Creative Commons Attribution-ShareAlike 4.0 International][CC BY-SA] licence.
+The text is released under the [CC BY-SA Creative Commons Attribution-ShareAlike 4.0 International][CC BY-SA] licence.

 This means it is free to share or adapt, but please credit the